 - Absence of analytics-focused functions, resources, and tools

-These challenges offer a clear indication of why the adoption of data analytics in the private equity industry has been low – compared to others.
-According to a recent study conducted by KPMG, only a few Private Equity firms are currently exploring big data and analytics as a viable strategy, with “70% of surveyed firms still in the awareness-raising stage.”
+These challenges offer a clear indication of why the adoption of data analytics in the PE industry has been low – compared to others.
+According to a recent study conducted by KPMG, only a few PE firms are currently exploring big data and analytics as a viable strategy, with “70% of surveyed firms still in the awareness-raising stage.”

-Why Private Equity firms need to incubate a data-first mindset
+Why PE firms need to incubate a data-first mindset

 So, considering these herculean challenges, why is a data analytics strategy the need of the hour for Private Equity firms?
-After all, Gartner has said that by 2025, “over 75% of VC and early-stage investor executive reviews will be informed using AI and data analytics.”
+After all, according to Gartner, “By 2025, more than 75% of venture capital (VC) and early-stage investor executive reviews will be informed using artificial intelligence (AI) and data analytics.”

 First, it’s important to understand that as technology continues to skyrocket, a tremendous amount of relevant data is generated and gathered around the clock.
 And without leveraging data to unearth correlations and trends, they can only rely on half-truths and gut instincts.
 For instance, such outdated strategies can mislead firms regarding where their portfolio companies can reduce operating costs.
 Hence, the lack of a data analytics strategy means they can no longer remain competitive in today’s dynamic investment world.